HIR Regatta Rules

 Eight (8+)

-The senior teams (men and women) may have a maximum of FOURTEEN rowers/scullers each, and ONE coxswain.
+The senior teams (men and women) may have a maximum of TWELVE rowers/scullers each, and ONE coxswain.
 Para-rowers are in addition to this team size.

 Every athlete must race at least twice, most will race three times.

-For the para events; Athletes race in the same boat class for the 2000m and the 500m races, thus, every para athlete races twice.
+For the para events, athletes race in the same boat class for the long course and the 500m races, thus every para athlete races twice.

 Junior Men and Junior Women: